Rapanui. Our work so far.

 Better Fabrics Organic Cotton, Recycled Plastic, Dacron, Tencel, British Wool and bamboo.
 Design with lifecycle in mind.

-Circular Freepost anything that's got our name on it back to us.
-We'll give you a credit note.
+Circular Freepost anything that's got our name on it back to us at backtorapanui.com We'll give you a credit note.

 Tech More than just fashion.
-Our investment in tech means better products, better service and new possibilities - like our Custom T-shirt Studio and Teemill, a platform that lets creatives, charities, brands or individuals access our supply chain with print-on-demand stores.
-It's free, making sustainable accessible to anyone..
+Our investment in tech means better products, better service and new possibilities - like our Custom T-shirt Studio and Teemill, a platform that lets anyone access our supply chain and build an online business store.
+Teemill accelerates the transition to more sustainable clothing by improving access: It's free.

 "A most valuable and interesting project" - Sir David Attenborough